-Next, the Capital Section includes a list of items included in the 2023 adopted capital equipment budget, with the funding sources, and the details of the adopted 10-year Capital Improvement Program.
+Next, the Capital Section includes a list of items included in the 2023 proposed capital equipment budget, with the funding sources, and the details of the proposed ten-year capital improvement program.
 It is important to note that the City budgets capital equipment purchases annually.
-Therefore, the department pages only include the funding for the adopted 2023 capital equipment budget.
+Therefore, the department pages include only the funding for the proposed 2023 capital equipment budget.

-The last section is the Appendix Section.
+The last section is the Appendix.
 This section contains: tables of expenditure summaries by line item; an employment summary, glossary, excerpt of the Master Plan, and contact information for the City of Upper Arlington.